GULibrarySandbox/data-vis-basics/content/1-rules.md

 ### Choose the right visualisation type for your data

 Explore From [Data to Viz](https://www.data-to-viz.com/) interactive help to find the most appropriate graph for your data.

+{% include button.html text="Data to Viz" link="https://www.data-to-viz.com/" color="info" %}

 Then check out the images below to identify which tool can create the chart type you need.

 {% include figure.html img="DataViz1.PNG" alt="Data to Viz - tools" caption="Data to Viz - tools" width="100%" %}
 {% include figure.html img="DataViz2.PNG" alt="Data to Viz - tools" width="100%" %}